fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 # Procedures
 ![Multiple houses drawn by a procedure](../image/generated/houses.n.png)

-In the exercises you found the oppertunity to draw a house.
+In the exercises before you found the opportunity to draw a house.
 An example of a house can be seen below

 ![A simple house with a door](../image/generated/houses.0.png)

 The image that opens this chapter is based on the above house.
 The naive way to create the opening image is to repeat the code and change the relevant parameters.

-Although feasable, this is repetative, error-prone and not much fun.
+Although feasible, this is repetitive, error-prone and not much fun.
 We would rather create a procedure that does the work for us.

 ## Deferred Execution
 There is an interesting aspect to creating a procedures in PostScript or, for that matter, any interpreted language.

 Take for example the `add` operator.
 The operator `add` takes two operands from the stack, adds them together and puts the result back onto the stack.
 But if we are creating a procedure, that should not happen when we are creating the procedure.
-It should happen when we execute the procudure.
+It should happen when we execute the procedure.
 It should defer the execution until the procedure is called.

-Too signal to the PostScript interpreter to defer the execution of operators is with the opening brace: `{`.
+To signal to the PostScript interpreter to defer the execution of operators you use the opening brace: `{`.

 This is akin to C-style languages, but it does play a different role here.